Automattic/mongoose/migrating_to_6.md

 * The `context` option for queries has been removed.
 Now Mongoose always uses `context = 'query'`.

+* Mongoose 6 always calls validators with depopulated paths (that is, with the id rather than the document itself).
+In Mongoose 5, Mongoose would call validators with the populated doc if the path was populated.
+See [#8042](https://github.com/Automattic/mongoose/issues/8042)

 * When connected to a replica set, connections now emit 'disconnected' when connection to the primary is lost.
 In Mongoose 5, connections only emitted 'disconnected' when losing connection to all members of the replica set.

 * `Document#populate()` now returns a promise.
 And is now no longer chainable.
 Replace `await doc.populate('path1').populate('path2').execPopulate()` with `await doc.populate('path1'); await doc.populate('path2');`